Beneficial Nematodes – Biological Pest Control

 • For lasting success, repeat the treatment for two to three years.

-How do nematodes kill ticks?
+How do beneficial nematodes kill ticks or other pests?

 Beneficial Nematodes are endoparasites, which means they live inside a host and either eat the host from within until the host dies or they remain inside the host in a symbiotic relationship without killing it.